-Clearly, I won't be telling you anything new about Marie, since there have been numerous articles written about her books "The Life‑Changing Magic of Tidying Up" , "Spark Joy," and now about her new TV show.
-Over the years I was asked many times if I follow Marie's method of organizing when working with my clients.
-Thought I'd share some of my process.
+Clearly, I won't be telling you anything new about Marie, since there have been many articles written about her books "The Life‑Changing Magic of Tidying Up" , "Spark Joy," and now about her new TV show.
+Over the years, I was asked many times if I follow Marie's method of organizing when working with my clients.
+Thought I'd share some of my processes.

-We do follow some of the same methodologies, such as letting go of anything that no longer serves a purpose or supports your current lifestyle.
-We focus on the importance of creating a home for every item and continued maintenance of the systems put in place, just to name a few.
+We follow some of the same methodologies, such as letting go of anything that no longer serves a purpose or supports your current lifestyle.
+We focus on creating a home for every item and continued maintenance of the systems put in place, just to name a few.

-Marie believes there is only one right order of decluttering: clothes, books, papers, komono (miscellany) and finally, sentimental items.
+Marie believes there is only one right order of decluttering: clothes, books, papers, kimono (miscellany), and finally, sentimental items.

-To me, each individual's situation is different, which will be assessed during my initial phone and in-home consultation.
+To me, each individual's situation is unique, which will be assessed during my initial phone and in-home consultation.
 After discussing the various areas that are causing frustration for my client, we create a list, from which we then determine the order of importance - beginning with the biggest source of stress.
-In some cases that may be the closet, so we would start with clothing.
+Sometimes, that may be the closet, so we would start with clothing.
 Many times, though, we begin with paper or general household clutter.

 We begin by tackling a disorganized mudroom - when a family with active children could benefit from an organized launching pad or drop zone.

 We begin by decluttering the basement - which often becomes the catch-all place for everything that is no longer in use, which can grow into an overwhelming mountain of clutter over the years.

 We begin by working in a spare bedroom - when my client wants to create a guest room or home office.

 We begin by reorganizing the kitchen - when the cupboards and pantry are too crammed with items that are not being used, hindering the family from efficiently using the space.